What Needs Ethics Approval?

 The following kinds of research require review and approval by an REB before the research begins:

-- Research involving living human subjects.
+- Research involving living human participants.

 - Research involving human remains, cadavers, tissues, biological fluids, embryos or foetuses.